hanwenzhang123/fullstack-note/README.md

 3. Changes are made with pure function (reducer) -  changes need actions

 #### Action
+- define actions -> like an action generator
-- An object include the action type and/or payload - the content you gonna use to make the change
+- An object include the action type and/or payload => the content you gonna use to make the change and dispatch action
 - What you try to do? like number increase, decrease?
+- disptach the action action to reducer
-- Emit an action to reducer (disptach the action)
+- the action is going through to the reducer which analyzes the action

 #### Reducer
 - Expecting all types of action as defined.
+- reply on the input and the local state at the moment
+- => analyze behavior and modify current local state
+- Pure function, A input -> A output a + b = c (same input with consistant output)
 - Pure function is static, when we do not perform the render.
-- Pure function, A input -> A output a + b = c (same input with consistant output)
-- Reply on the input, and local state (state at the moment)
 - no side-effect, output will be predictable

 #### Redux Flow